Business English Vocabulary Quiz: Phrasal Verbs 'Broke Up,' 'Put Up,' 'Gave Up,' or 'Bumped Up'

 The airline bumped me up to first class.

-So, the correct answer is d) bumped up.
+That's right!
+The correct answer is D) bumped up.